History

 Tidligere slåttemyr.
 Foto: Ingunn Ims Vistnes

-The people on the coast of West Finnmark have a long tradition of harvesting winter feed for animals from uncultivated land, so-called rough hay meadows.
-Marshes, meadows and steep mountainsides could all be used for harvesting hay.
-In northern Seiland many of the mountain hayfields were so attractive that they were auctioned off on fixed terms.
-These included mountain hayfields in Bårdveggen, Humpavika, Bumannsfjordene and Jøfjorden.
-Rognsundet and Vargsundet were also widely known for their particularly nutrient-rich rough grazing.
+People along the coast of West Finnmark have a long tradition of harvesting winter fodder for their livestock from the outlying fields, known as outfield haymaking.
+Marshes, meadows and even steep mountainsides were used for this purpose.
+On northern Seiland, many of the hay slopes were so valuable that they were auctioned off on multi‑year contracts.
+This included mountain hayfields in Bårdveggen, Humpavika, the Bumannfjordene fjords and Jøfjorden.
+The areas around Rognsundet and Vargsundet were also widely known for their exceptionally rich outfield grazing.

-At the end of each summer people made their way to the hayfields in small boats, cut the grass on the mountainsides and transported it down to the boats by basket or horse.
-On the steepest slopes the grass was raked and bundled up into net bags and then rolled down the slopes to the sea.
-The boats were then loaded up and the grass was transported back to the village, where it was racked and dried.
+In late summer, families travelled to the hayfields in small boats, cut the grass on the slopes, and carried it down to the shore—either on their backs or with the help of horses.
+In the steepest hillsides, the grass was raked together and packed into net bags, which were then rolled down the slopes to the sea.
+The boats were loaded up, and the grass was transported back to the village, where it was hung to dry on racks.

-The hay harvests were hard work and everyone chipped in, including the children.
-However, the harvests were also a social event where people saw old friends and the children had plenty of playmates.
-Store Bekkarfjord was home to many fishing boats and smacks during the harvest, while others used tents or spent the night under upturned boats.
-In the evening you could see the light from the bonfires along the shore.
+Haymaking was hard work that everyone took part in, including the children.
+At the same time, it was a social event where people met friends and relatives, and where children had plenty of playmates.
+In Store Bekkarfjord, many families stayed on fishing boats during the haymaking period, while others used tents or slept under upturned small boats.
+In the evenings, you could see the glow of campfires along the shoreline.

 Næringsrike og bratte slåttemarker i Store Bekkarfjord.
 Foto: Ingunn Ims Vistnes